BETTER NEVER TO HAVE BEEN

 Benatar's argument rests on a critical asymmetry, outlined in Chapter Two.
 If someone had never existed, Benatar argues, the absence of any pleasure s/he might have experienced wouldn't be bad - even granted that any pleasure in his or her life would have been good.
 [This asymmetry underlies the widely acknowledged intuition that no one is morally obliged to have children.]
 By contrast, Benatar argues, if the suffering undergone in someone's life hadn't existed, then the absence of suffering would be a good thing.
 From this fundamental asymmetry - i.e. suffering is intrinsically harmful, but there is nothing morally bad about an absence of pleasure - Benatar draws his nihilistic conclusion.

 Benatar's policy prescription is untenable.
 Anti-natalism will fail because any predisposition to share that bias - or rather, to share the veridical perception of Darwinian life's harmfulness - will be weeded out of the population.
 Anti-natalist ethics is self-defeating: there will always be selection pressure against its practitioners.
+Complications aside, any predisposition not to have children or to adopt is genetically maladaptive.

 Yet how should rational agents behave if - hypothetically - some variant of Benatar's diagnosis as distinct from policy prescription was correct?